g264r2yznf-gitch/curriculum/web/web-exercises/product-card-web-exercise/product-card-web-exercise.md

     1. Use flexbox to align the image on the left and product details on the right.
     2. Style the product card with padding, border-radius, and shadow.
     3. Make the image a fixed width and responsive.
-    4. Style the buttons differently, with hover transitions.
+    4. Style the buttons differently, with an interaction effect (hover on desktop, focus/active on mobile) and smooth transitions.
     5. On small screens, stack the image above the details.
     */